John W. Morton (runner)

-John William Morton (February 13, 1879 – September 5, 1950) was a British athlete who competed at the 1908 Summer Olympics in London.
-He was born in Handsworth, West Midlands and died in Brighton.
+John William Morton (13 February 1879 – 5 September 1950) was a British athlete who competed at the 1908 Summer Olympics in London.

+Biography

+Morton, born in Handsworth, West Midlands became the National 100 yards champion after winning the AAA Championships title at the 1904 AAA Championships.
+He would go on to win the title for four consecutive years from 1904 to 1907, in addition to being the highest placed British athlete at the 1908 AAA Championships.

-In the 100 metres, Morton won his first round heat with a time of 11.2 seconds to advance to the semifinals.
+He competed in the 100 metres event at the 1908 Olympic Games.
+Morton won his first round heat with a time of 11.2 seconds to advance to the semifinals.
 There, he placed third and last in his race, not advancing to the final.

 Morton placed second in his preliminary heat of the 200 metres with a time of 23.1 seconds.
 He did not advance to the semifinals.

-1910 Morton was editor for "How to Run 100 Yards" issued by Spalding Athletic Library.
+In 1910, Morton was the editor for "How to Run 100 Yards" issued by Spalding Athletic Library.